openshift/configuration-anomaly-detection/deploy/README.md

 oc apply -f .
 ```

-**Note**: The pipeline require a persistant storage.
+**Note**: The pipeline require a persistent storage.
 The pvc defined here only works for AWS, so for local testing on a crc a pvc with the same name should be created manually.

 The CRs are going to be created in the `configuration-anomaly-detection` namespace.

-After applying the CRs, a Weblistner will be opened for triggereing pipelines.
+After applying the CRs, a Weblistner will be opened for triggering pipelines.
 F.e. http://el-pipeline-event-listener.configuration-anomaly-detection.svc.cluster.local:8080 on CRC.

 ## Trigger a Pipeline Run